starlightknown/learning-go/notes.md

   # Strings

-  strings in go are all unicode
+  - strings in go are all unicode
-  rune is go equivilent. of a charecter - 32bit utf-8 encoding unicode charecters byte - unit8
+  - rune is go equivilent for a character - 32bit
+  - utf-8 encoding unicode characters
+  - byte - uint8
-  ascii charecters fit into range 0-127 len of string is the len of byte string to encode the string in utf8 to deal with memory, bytes of the string string descriptor describes something, has pointer within and has memory location s := "hello world" end of string is null bite s += "es" makes a new memory and adds es to the s as strings are immutatble s = strings.ToUpper(s)
+  - ascii charecters fit into range 0-127
+  - len of string is the len of byte string to encode the string in utf8
+  - to deal with memory, len gives you bytes of the string and not characters
+  - string descriptor describes something, has pointer within and has memory location `s := "hello world"` end of string is null bite
+`s += "es"` makes a new memory and adds es to the s as strings are immutatble.
+`s = strings.ToUpper(s)`

 # Arrays, Slices and maps

 ## Arrays
-arrays are fixed size
+- arrays are fixed size
-gets copied
+- elements gets copied, there's no descriptor
+- comparable (==)
-elements gets copied, there's no descriptor comparable if sizes are not same, one can't be assigned to other as they are different types.
+- if sizes are not same, one can't be assigned to other as they are different types.

 # Slice

-slice is like array but more string like - has a descriptor slices can be changed - has variable lenghth and capacity append takes a slice and element and adds element to the slice modify the slice descriptor and adds more space if used already not comparable can't be used as map key has append and copy e := a if we change e , a will change too slces are indexed like [8:11]
+- slice is like array but more string like - has a descriptor
+- slices can be changed - has variable lenghth and capacity
+- append takes a slice and element and adds element to the slice
+- if we modify the slice descriptor, it adds more space if used already depending on the slice of the string
+- not comparable
+- can't be used as map key
+- has append and copy
+- `e := a `if we change e , a will change too
+- slces are indexed like [8:11]
 8 is included 11 is not